think-biq/QtEddy/readme.md

 ## Overview

 The main application code is located in *Qt*.
 Auxiliary files and assets are stored in *Raw*.
 Scripts and utilties are found in *Tools*.
 Additional cmake scripts are located in *CMake*.
+You can read [this article](https://think-biq.com/blog) for details on the architecture.

 ## CMake structure